Second case of monkeypox identified in Oklahoma, public health officials say

 “We knew there was a possibility of more cases being identified in the state,” Jolianne Stone, state epidemiologist, said in a statement.
 “Our response team remains activated and continues to coordinate various areas within the agency to respond as necessary when a case arises.”

-The World Health Organization has described the outbreak as “unusual” and said the virus's continuing spread was worrying enough to convene its expert committee next week to decide if monkeypox should be declared a global emergency.
+The World Health Organization has described the outbreak as “unusual” and said the virus' continuing spread was worrying enough to convene its expert committee next week to decide whether monkeypox should be declared a global emergency.

 Monkeypox is endemic in parts of Africa, where people have been infected through bites from rodents or small animals.
 It does not usually spread easily among people.